Who is eligible to apply for national and international fellowships and what are some typical selection criteria?

 It is advisable to begin the application process several months in advance of official deadlines, both to allow time for introspection and revision throughout the application process and to meet Elon University’s internal deadlines, which are typically several weeks–or months–prior to the official ones.

 Certain fellowships, such as the Fulbright Study/Research Grants, prefer that you start even earlier in order to establish connections and institutional affiliations abroad.
-Regardless, it’s never too early to set up an appointment to discuss your interests with Dr. Myers or Ms. Lentz!
+Regardless, it’s never too early to set up an appointment to discuss your interests with Dr. Cahill or Nicole!

 What are my chances of winning a national or international fellowship?